 Deutsche Wohnen (DWNI) PT Set at €37.00 by Oddo Bhf

-Deutsche Wohnen (FRA:DWNI) has been given a €37.00 ($45.68) target price by Oddo Bhf in a note issued to investors on Monday.
-The brokerage presently has a “neutral” rating on the stock.
-Oddo Bhf’s target price would indicate a potential downside of 0.54% from the stock’s current price.
+Deutsche Wohnen (FRA:DWNI) has been assigned a €37.00 ($45.68) price objective by stock analysts at Oddo Bhf in a research report issued on Monday, March 26th.
+The brokerage currently has a “neutral” rating on the stock.
+Oddo Bhf’s target price suggests a potential downside of 2.37% from the company’s current price.

 Receive News & Ratings for Deutsche Wohnen Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Deutsche Wohnen and related companies with MarketBeat.com's FREE daily email newsletter.